 “It seemed a place where heroes could fitly feast after victory, where weary harvesters could line up in scores along the table and keep their Harvest Home with mirth and song, or where two or three friends of simple tastes could sit about as they pleased and eat and drink and talk in comfort and contentment”

-Sign up to our newsletter to be the first to hear about our latest news & events
+Sign up to hear about the latest news, promotions & events from Hall & Woodhouse

 We Love Dogs & Walking